symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 *************

 - Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
-- Have one :ref:`account with cat.currency <setup-creating-a-test-account>`
+- Have one :ref:`account with network currency <setup-creating-a-test-account>`

 *************************
 Method #01: Using the SDK
 *************************

-.. note:: Before starting this guide, make sure you have an :doc:`account loaded with cat.currency <../../getting-started/setup-workstation>`.
+.. note:: Before starting this guide, make sure you have an :doc:`account loaded with nem.xem <../../getting-started/setup-workstation>`.

 1. Open a new file and define two transactions: